auriq/essentia_docs/source/reference/manuals/generate_essentia_ref.rst

       -h, --help            show this help message and exit --exclude [EXCLUDE]   GLOB patterns to exclude files within pattern --dateregex DATEREGEX
-                            Format of the date encoded in the filename by regex style
+                            regex style pattern used to get date from filename.
+                            Option: [auto|none|custom]
       --dateformat DATEFORMAT
                             Format of the date encoded in the filename.
 Will be deprecated soon, please use dateregex